stackmutt/whoisd/README.md

 ### Config

 The config file should be in /etc/whoisd/whoisd.conf.
 Of course possible to load config settings from any other place through -config option.
-If config file is absent, used default configuration below:
+If config file is absent, used predefined configuration below:

 ```json
 {